FCP-INDI/fcp-indi.github.io/docs/_sources/user/output_dir.rst

 **Extra Functional Outputs** - Set 'Write Extra Functional Outputs' to 'On' to produce these outputs.

 * **functional_nuisance_residuals**: A NIfTI (.nii) file of the pre-processed functional time series produced directly after nuisance regression is performed.
+4D time series.
+* **functional_nuisance_residuals_smooth**: Smoothed version of functional_nuisance_residuals.
+4D time series.
 * **functional_preprocessed**: The functional time series produced directly after initial functional pre-processing (de-obliquing, re-orienting, motion correction, functional skull-stripping, and image intensity normalization).
 In native space.
+4D time series.
 * **functional_preprocessed_mask**: A binary mask of the functional_preprocessed output.
 In native space.
 * **mean_functional**: The mean of the functional time-series taken over the time course.
 Presented as a single-volume NifTI file.
 * **mean_functional_in_anat**: The mean of the functional time-series, registered/warped to anatomical (T1) space.
 * **motion_correct_to_standard**: Motion-corrected functional timeseries in template space, before the rest of functional preprocessing.
+4D time series.
 * **motion_correct_to_standard_smooth**: Motion-corrected functional timeseries in template space, before the rest of functional preprocessing, but smoothed.
+4D time series.
 * **slice_time_corrected**: The functional time-series after slice-time correction.
+4D time series.

 **Non-smoothed** - Set 'Run Smoothing' to either 'Off' or 'On/Off' to produce these outputs.